wchenastro/Mosaic/README.md

 -  "`--tiling_shape ellipse --tiling_parameter 0.07 0.05 45`": an elliptical shape tiling with its two semi-axis and orientation in degrees
 -  "`--tiling_shape polygon --tiling_parameter 6.1522476, -72.0506681, 5.9448280, -72.0557907, 5.8695621, -72.0879815, 6.0670744, -72.1139826`": a polygonal shape tiling with its vertices in "RA1, DEC1, RA2, DEC2, RA3, DEC3" format.

-### Generate a polygon shape tiling using a boundary region file and generate a region file all the beams
+### Generate a polygon shape tiling using a boundary region file and generate a region file for all the beams

 ```
 python3 ./maketiling.py --ants antenna.csv --freq 1.284e9 --source 00:24:05.67 -72:04:52.60 \